-Core Web Vitals: A Plain-English Guide for Business Owners
+Core Web Vitals Guide for Vancouver Business Owners

 Understand Core Web Vitals (LCP, INP, CLS) without the jargon, why they matter for SEO and conversions, and how to improve them on your website.